 In other words, the shoes are able to stretch for a better fit for your wide feet, while adjusting back to original shape when stress is released.

-With its stretch properties and Laser Sport Fit, as well as its availability in normal, wide, and extra wide sizes, we came to the easy conclusion that the FootJoy Flex are the most comfortable golf shoes for golfers with wide feet.
+With its stretch properties and Laser Sports Fit, as well as its availability in normal, wide, and extra-wide sizes, we came to the easy conclusion that the FootJoy Flex is the most comfortable golf shoes for those with wide feet.

 Best Golf Shoe for Plantar Fasciitis

 Plantar fasciitis can make playing golf difficult and painful.
 Instead of pure joy and recreation, you worry that the next step might bring on that nail-in-heel agony.
 Those with plantar fasciitis know how frustrating it can be when the bottom of your feet experience the recurrent inflammation of this condition.